vuetifyjs/vuetify-loader/packages/vite-plugin/README.md

 `settings.scss` can be used in your own components to access vuetify's variables.

-### Configure modern SASS compiler
+#### Configure modern SASS compiler

 Performance can be improved by using the modern SASS compiler.
 Replace your `sass` dependency with `sass-embedded`, update vite to 5.4 or later, and set
 [css.preprocessorOptions.sass.api](https://vitejs.dev/config/shared-options#css-preprocessoroptions) to 'modern-compiler' in the vite config.

-If you're using Nuxt 3 with Vite, you can configure the modern SASS compiler in the Nuxt configuration file, using [vite](https://nuxt.com/docs/api/nuxt-config#vite) option.
+If you're using Nuxt 3, you can configure the modern SASS compiler in the Nuxt configuration file using [vite](https://nuxt.com/docs/api/nuxt-config#vite) option.

 ### Remove all style imports